New Energy Future

 A new tool to power Alaska’s ~100% renewable energy future

-To meet, and ideally exceed, Paris Accord and zero emission by 2050 goals and avoid triggering critical tipping points, we need to think bigger, faster and smarter!
+To meet, and ideally exceed, Paris Accord and zero emission by 2050 goals and avoid triggering critical tipping points, we need to think bigger, faster and smarter than ever before.

-In Alaska, an oil state, industry produces more than 50% of the state’s greenhouse gas emissions.
+In Alaska the oil and gas industry produces more than 50% of the state’s anthropogenic greenhouse gas emissions.
 Nevertheless, transitioning our in-state energy use to more affordable renewable sources cannot be neglected.

 Alaska has the second highest energy costs in the nation.
-Many remote communities are still dependent on diesel fuel that can cost upwards of $10 a gallon to generate electricity.
+Many remote communities depend on diesel fuel that can cost upwards of $10 a gallon to generate electricity.
 Alaska’s high energy prices, reliance on expensive fossil fuels, and vulnerability to climate change make our energy transition especially important.
-At the same time, our small and scattered electricity grids make the integration of variable renewable energy especially challenging.
+At the same time, our small and scattered electricity grids make the integration of variable renewable energy very challenging.

-Even Alaska’s largest energy grid — the Railbelt — has a much smaller capacity than most lower power plants in the lower 48.
-The smallest grids serve single villages.
+Even Alaska’s largest energy grid — the Railbelt — has a much smaller capacity than many power plants in the lower 48.
+Our smallest grids serve single villages.
 This means that if a wind or solar system is not producing energy, that energy cannot be imported from elsewhere.
 Instead, a fossil fuel plant must be ramped up or down instantly to match.
 At the same time, multiple sources of power must be kept running at all times to maintain reliability.
-This leads to inefficient use of fuel, wasted fuel (when a plant is running just for reliability), and continued dependence on fuel.
+This leads to inefficient use, waste (when a plant is running just for reliability), and continued dependence on expensive and polluting fossil fuels.

 Wind is the most promising renewable energy source in Alaska, where our northern latitude and high winter energy demand limit the percentage that solar can provide.
 Yet wind is the most variable energy source, varying not on a predictable day/night cycle, but on scales from minutes to months.